xmuyulab/Diamond/README.md

 Maybe you need to specify the absolute path for the pipeline.nf file, just like /path/to/Diamond/pipeline.nf.
 The --outdir parameter is optional.
 The directory it specifies is used to store the data processing results.
 The default is the folder named results in the workdir directory.
 Please execute *nextflow run pipeline.nf --help* to view the detailed information of parameter passing.

-If you additionally have a ready-made spectral library and an irt file, execute the following command to skip the process of building a spectral library and directly start the targeted peptide identification.
+We also provide a set of raw MS data in the data folder with a spectral library and an irt file, which can be analyzed by executing the following command in your terminal.
+Assuming you are in the Diamond folder, containing MS data, the common folder and pipeline.nf.
+Now you can directly start the targeted analysis of MS data with an input spectral library:

 ```shell
 nextflow run pipeline.nf --skipLibGeneration --workdir "/path/to/Diamond" --profile "/path/to/Diamond/data/profile/\*.mzXML" --irt "/path/to/irt_file" --lib "/path/to/lib_file" --windows "/path/to/windows_file" --outdir "/path/to/results_folder"
 ```

+Maybe you need to specify the absolute path for the pipeline.nf file, just like /path/to/Diamond/pipeline.nf.
 The meaning of --outdir parameter here is the same as that mentioned above and is optional too.
 For elaborate information of parameter passing, execute the command *nextflow run pipeline.nf --help*.